Software Engineering: A Modern Approach

 }

-In this example, we’ve omitted the classes that extend
+In this example, we’ve omitted the classes that inherit from

 ProtocolFactory